Girish1704/Copilot-Studio-Lab1/LabFiles/exercise1.md

-# Exercise 1: Create Safe Travels Agent and Deploy to Microsoft 365
+# Exercise 1: Create Safe Travels Agent and Deploy to Microsoft Teams

-### Estimated Duration: 20 Minutes
+### Estimated Duration: 30 Minutes

 ## Overview

-In this foundational exercise, you will create your first intelligent conversational agent using Microsoft Copilot Studio's Safe Travels template.
-You'll learn the complete lifecycle of agent development, from initial creation and customization to enterprise deployment across Microsoft Teams and Microsoft 365 Copilot.
-The Safe Travels agent serves as a Business-to-Employee (B2E) solution that provides comprehensive travel assistance, helping employees access travel information, company policies, and essential travel-related guidance.
+In this foundational exercise, you'll create your first AI agent using Microsoft Copilot Studio's Safe Travels template.
+This is a practical, hands-on introduction to conversational AI that will give you a working travel assistant agent deployed to Microsoft Teams by the end of 30 minutes.

-You'll discover how to leverage pre-built agent templates to accelerate development, customize knowledge sources with company-specific information, and integrate seamlessly with your organization's existing Microsoft 365 ecosystem.
-This exercise establishes the foundation for more advanced agent development scenarios and demonstrates the power of low-code AI development using Microsoft's enterprise-grade tools.
+The Safe Travels agent will help employees with travel-related questions, policy information, and guidance.
+You'll see how easy it is to create powerful AI agents using templates, test them thoroughly, and deploy them to your organization's collaboration platform.
+This exercise focuses on getting you comfortable with the core agent development workflow that applies to any business scenario.

 ## Objectives

 You will be able to complete the following tasks:

-- Task 1: Create and customize the Safe Travels agent from template
+- Task 1: Create the Safe Travels agent from template (8 mins)
-- Task 2: Integrate company-specific knowledge sources and policies
+- Task 2: Add company Travel Policy knowledge source (5 mins)
-- Task 3: Test agent functionality and conversational capabilities
+- Task 3: Test enhanced agent functionality (7 mins)
-- Task 4: Publish agent to Microsoft Teams and Microsoft 365 Copilot
+- Task 4: Publish and deploy agent to Microsoft Teams (10 mins)
-- Task 5: Validate enterprise deployment and user accessibility

 ## Prerequisites